-Making hybrid learning fun and engaging for your students can sometimes feel like pulling a cat out of a hat, especially if you’ve created multi-medium lesson plans for many years.
-While some educators are adapting to hybrid learning in creative ways, others struggle to solve the lack of student engagement hybrid learning may cause.
+Making learning fun and engaging for your students can sometimes feel like pulling a cat out of a hat, especially if you’ve created multi-medium lesson plans for many years.
 Thankfully, there’s a quick and easy way to add some excitement into your in-person and virtual classroom: Wacky Wednesday.

-Wacky Wednesday is normally celebrated at schools the first week of March.
+Wacky Wednesday is normally celebrated at schools the first week of March, coinciding with Read Across America Day.
 During this out-of-the-box event, your students’ midweek lull is transformed into a creative extravaganza filled with wacky, educational experiences fit for all types of learners.

 But Wacky Wednesday doesn’t have to be just a March holiday.
-By adding this whimsical wingding into your weekly routine, you can ensure your in-person and remote students are eager to attend class and excited to learn about STEAM.
+By adding this whimsical wingding into your weekly routine, you can ensure your students are eager to attend class and excited to learn about STEAM.

-Adding Wacky Wednesday into your hybrid learning lesson plan doesn’t mean throwing education to the wind.
+Adding Wacky Wednesday into your lesson plan doesn’t mean throwing education to the wind.
 It’s about getting students out of their normal, sedentary routines to create meaningful learning experiences that are far from average.
-With these 14 STEAM-based Wacky Wednesday ideas, you’ll be able to remix your hybrid learning lesson plan and create memorable experiences for weeks to come.
+With these 15 STEAM-based Wacky Wednesday ideas, you’ll be able to remix your lesson plan and create memorable experiences for weeks to come.

 1. Stretchy Slime Chemistry

 With just a few simple ingredients, your students can create stretchy slime.
 From following specific measurements to learning about chemical reactions and non-Newtonian fluids, slime is a great way to engage and captivate students both in person and virtually.
 This and other at-home science experiments are a fun way to get your hands dirty on Wacky Wednesday... or any day!